splynx/docs/files/en/administration/main/roles/default_roles/default_roles.md

 - `engineer`
 - `technician`

 We can create the own role and set the required permissions to it.
 For the default roles we can only change the *Name* and *Title*.
 The permissions can be changed only for a newly created role in this window.
-If it's necessary to change the default roles' permissions (except `super-administrator` one), you can do it on [Admins and permissions](administration/main/admins_and_permissions/admins_and_permissions.md) menu for specific administrator account.

 ![img_000001](img_000001.png)